 Diprosopus is also known as craniofacial duplication, but you're more likely to hear the term Janus cats.
 The name comes from ancient Roman mythology.
 Janus is the Roman god of beginnings and endings.
-As such, it's usually depicted with two faces; one is looking to the future; the other peering into the past.
+As such, he is usually depicted with two faces; one is looking to the future, the other peering into the past.

-This rare condition called diprosopus is caused by the abnormal development of the SHH protein.
-It's part of a group of genes that play a crucial role in organising the brain of vertebrate animals, as well as the number of facial features and their symmetry.
+This rare condition is caused by the abnormal development of the SHH protein.
+The protein is part of a group of genes that play a crucial role in organising the brain of vertebrate animals, as well as the number of facial features and their symmetry.
 It also controls the widening of the face during embryonic development.
 As the face starts to grow, it naturally duplicates features like eyes and ears.
-But if it continues to widen, it will make additional copies of these features, and sometimes a second face.
+But if it continues to widen, it will make additional copies of these features, and sometimes a second face!

-After noticing that the gene was shaped like a hedgehog, scientists began naming each new gene in the group after types of hedgehogs.
+The gene is interestingly shaped like a hedgehog, so scientists began naming each new gene in the group after types of hedgehogs.
 The SHH protein that leads to diprosopus is more commonly referred to as the Sonic the Hedgehog protein or the Sonic the Hedgehog gene.

 How long do Diprosopus cats live for?

-Unfortunately, because of the complications associated with the condition, infants with diprosopus have a life expectancy of just four days.
+Unfortunately, because of the severe complications associated with the condition, infants with diprosopus have a life expectancy of just four days.
 But veterinary medicine is always advancing, and miracles do happen!
-In 2012, Frank and Louie entered into the Guinness Book of Record as the oldest living two-faced cat.
-He was 12 at the time.
-Although he needed a little more attention than most kitties, his owner's said Frank and Louie lived a happy life full of cat treats, playtime, and snuggles.
+In 2012, Frank and Louie entered into the Guinness Book of Record as the oldest living two-faced cat at age 12, This special cat had a single trachea and oesophagus, which helped to reduce the problems caused by the genetic defect.
+Although he needed a little more care and attention than most kitties, his owners said Frank and Louie lived a happy life full of cat treats, playtime, and snuggles.

 There are several other case reports of two-faced cats defying the odds, including the inspiring story of Duo the Kitten.
-The kitten found a forever home with Dr Raplh Tran after being rejected by her mother.
-She then overcame a respiratory infection, as well as a few other health complications.
-Duo is now coming up to six months of age, and the little fighter is getting all the help she needs to live her very best life!
+The kitten found a forever home with Dr Ralph Tran after being rejected by her mother.
+She overcame respiratory infections, as well as other health complications.
+Duo is living a happy life with her human and animal friends, and is a social media celebrity!

 Does diprosopus affect humans?

 Diprosopus does occur in humans, although only a handful of infants born with the condition survive past the first few weeks.
 One notable exception was Lali Singh.
 She was born in a small village outside Delhi, India.
-Lali confounded all the doctor's expectations and lived for two months before she died of a heart attack.
+Lali beat all the doctor's expectations and lived for two months before dying of a cardiac arrest.
 She was buried in her village, and the locals later built a temple to honour her memory.

 Janus cats are as rare as they are special.
 And although these unique kitties certainly have their struggles, the ones that make it end up leaving a big impression on the world.
-In fact, record-breaking cats like Frank and Louise will live on in human memory forever, while fighters like Duo the Cat show us that hope can be stronger than fate!
+In fact, record-breaking cats like Frank and Louie will live on in human memory forever, while fighters like Duo the Cat continue to astound us!